Randomization tests for peer effects in group formation experiments: Permutation tests in two group formation designs

-In Step 3 above, we randomly permute $\Wobs$ stratifying on $A$, that is, we randomly permute within each subvector of $\Wobs$ corresponding to a given value of the attribute $A$.
-This procedure is identical to how one would analyze a stratified completely randomized multi-arm trial in the traditional setting --- with the exposure vector $\Wobs$ being the analog to the treatment vector in the traditional setting.
-That is, given the data $(Y_i, W_i, A_i)_{i=1}^N$, the analyst simply performs a stratified complete randomization test, stratifying on $A$.
-The analogy with the traditional setting extends --- with minor modifications --- to testing non-sharp nulls.
-Recall that in that case, test statistics are restricted to focal units, i.e. $T(z; Y, \Uset)$.
-To highlight the analogy, we re-write $T(z; Y, \Uset) = T(z_\Uset; Y_\Uset)$, where for any length-$N$ vector $V$, $V_\Uset$ denotes the subvector of $V$ restricted to the indices contained in $\Uset$.
-Our recommended procedure for testing non-sharp nulls is: \begin{manualproc}{2c}[Randomization test for non-sharp nulls] Consider observed assignment $\Zobs \sim SR(\nak_A)$ and corresponding exposure $\Wobs$. \begin{enumerate} \item Observe outcomes, $\Yobs = Y(\Wobs)$. \item Let $\Uset^{\obs} = \uf(\Wobs)$, subset the observed exposures and outcomes: $\Yobs_{\Uset}$ and $\Wobs_{\Uset}$. \item Compute $\Tobs = T(\Wobs; \Yobs, \Uset^{\obs}) = T(\Wobs_\Uset; \Yobs_\Uset)$. \item For $l=1,\ldots, L$, obtain $W^{(l)}$ via a randomly permutation of $\Wobs$, stratifying on the attribute $A$, and then compute $T^{(l)} = T(W^{(l)}_\Uset; \Yobs_\Uset)$. \item Compute the approximate p-value $\mathrm{pval}(\Wobs) \approx L^{-1} \sum_{l=1}^L \iv(T^\text{obs} \geq T^{(l)})$. \end{enumerate} \end{manualproc} Although less obvious than in the case of Procedure~\ref{proc:sharp-permute}, this procedure also connects to traditional randomization tests.
-Indeed, given the data $(Y_i, W_i, A_i)_{i=1}^N$, the analyst first subsets the array to contain only focal units, yielding $(Y_i, W_i, A_i)_{i\in \Uset}$, then simply performs a stratified complete randomization test on this reduced data, stratifying on $A$.
+In Step 3 above, we randomly permute $\Wobs$ stratifying on attribute $A$, that is, we randomly permute within each subvector of $\Wobs$ corresponding to a given value of $A$.
+This procedure is identical to how one would analyze a stratified completely randomized multi-arm trial in the non-interference setting --- with the exposure vector $\Wobs$ being the analog to the treatment vector in that case \citep[][Chapter 9]{imbens2015causal}.
+That is, given the data $(Y_i, W_i, A_i)_{i=1}^N$, the analyst simply perform a complete randomization test stratified on $A$.

+The analogy with the traditional setting extends --- with minor modifications --- to testing the non-sharp nulls introduced in Section~\ref{section:rand-non-sharp}.
+Recall that for Procedure \ref{proc:nonsharp-permute}, the test statistics are restricted to focal units, i.e., $T(z; Y, U)$.
+Our recommended procedure for testing non-sharp nulls under a stratified design is then: \begin{manualproc}{2c}[Non-sharp nulls under the stratified randomized design] Consider observed assignment $\Zobs \sim \mathrm{SR}(\nak_A)$ and corresponding exposure $\Wobs$. \begin{enumerate} \item Observe outcomes, $\Yobs = \Yw(\Wobs)$. \item Let $U^{\obs} = u(\Zobs)$ be the focal unit selection as in~\eqref{eq:focals-1}. \item Compute $\Tobs = \Tw(\Wobs; \Yobs, U^{\obs})$ as in~\eqref{eq:test-stat}.